flyteorg/flytesnacks/cookbook/docs/contribute.rst

    * Add the Python file names to the ``CUSTOM_FILE_SORT_ORDER`` list
    * Add ``../integrations/external_services/snowflake`` to ``example_dirs``
    * Add ``auto/integrations/external_services/snowflake`` to ``gallery_dirs``

-   * Add the code for panel and TOC in the required RST file.
+4. Add the code for panel and TOC in the required RST file.

      .. image:: https://user-images.githubusercontent.com/27777173/155274419-790f0916-7de0-4abf-9bd0-68c0b52859d3.png
          :alt: panel and TOC

-   * Add the name and the path to ``.github/workflows/ghcr_push.yml`` if you're adding an integration or tutorial.
+5. Add the name and path to ``.github/workflows/ghcr_push.yml`` if you're adding an integration or a tutorial.

-   * Add an entry to cookbook/flyte_tests_manifest.json if you're adding an integration or tutorial.
+6. Add an entry to cookbook/flyte_tests_manifest.json if you're adding an integration or a tutorial.

-4. Verify if the code and documentation look as expected.
+7. Verify that the code and documentation look as expected.

    1. Learn about the documentation tools `here <https://docs.flyte.org/en/latest/community/contribute.html#documentation>`__
    2. Install the requirements by running ``pip install -r docs-requirements.txt`` in the ``cookbook`` folder